Fast-Growing Career Sectors in Washington State

 - Mental health

-Furthermore, about 29 percent of adults in Washington are obese, and only about 23.5 percent of adult residents meet the recommended physical activity guidelines for aerobic exercise and strength training.8 So Washington certainly has its share of health concerns.
+Furthermore, about 29 percent of adults in Washington are obese, and only about 23.5 percent of adult residents meet the recommended physical activity guidelines for aerobic exercise and strength training, according to the Centers for Disease Control and Prevention.
+So Washington certainly has its share of health concerns.
 The state is going to require a variety of workers to meet the needs of its residents even though the industry is already growing strong.

 Healthcare occupations are broken down into two categories: (1) healthcare practitioners and technicians and (2) healthcare support.
 The first category includes higher-level, better-paying positions that often require credentials ranging from a diploma to a doctoral degree.
 The second category includes occupations that typically require less post-secondary training.
 Check out both sub-sectors below, and explore some of the most in-demand occupations within them.
 You can prepare for many of these occupations at technical colleges in Washington.